 Recent developments in solving bilevel programming problems

-A bilevel programming problem is a sequence of two optimization problems where the constraint region of the upper level problem is determined implicitly by the solution set to the lower level problem.
+A bilevel optimization problem is a sequence of two optimization problems where the constraint region of the upper-level problem is determined implicitly by the solution set to the lower-level problem.
 It can be used to model a two-level hierarchical system where the two decision makers have different objectives and make their decisions on different levels of hierarchy.
-Recently, more and more applications including those in machine learning have been modelled as bilevel optimization problems.
+Recently, more and more applications including those in machine learning have been modeled as bilevel optimization problems.
 In this talk, I will report some recent developments in optimality conditions and numerical algorithms for solving this class of very difficult optimization problems.